 Gazing directly into his red eyes, Harry could not miss how tired Voldemort appeared.

-"I'm not certain who's behind it yet and I cannot simply slay everyone who's been Imperiused at this point," Voldemort said in an insipid voice.
+"I'm not certain who's standing behind it yet and I cannot simply slay everyone who's been Imperiused at this point," Voldemort said in an insipid voice.
 "Moreover, as you can see, I had to stop my investigation and return here to deal with … this," he made a gesture towards the poor remnants of his Horcruxes.

-"The price was too high," he whispered.
+"The price was too high," he replied.

 "Does it mean that the Horcruxes simply…?"
 Harry tried to place the question but I got stuck in his throat.
 He cleared it loudly and tried again.